synedra/runzoho/BLOG_POST.md

 3. Set up automatic deploys

 Pick a unique name (like zoho-yourname).
 You’ll get a URL like `https://zoho-yourname.netlify.app`.

-PART 3: Setting Up RunAlloy Users and Credentials (the boring-but-essential part)
+## PART 3: Setting Up a RunAlloy User

 With Netlify deployed and HTTPie configured, let’s set up the RunAlloy bits.